AaltoSciComp/scicomp-docs/triton/tut/applications.rst

 Exercises
 =========

-If you are not at Aalto, you need to ``module load fgci-common`` before you can do these.
+If you are at Aalto, everything will work.
+Otherwise, if you are in Finland (but not at CSC) ``module load fgci-common`` will make our modules available on your cluster.

 1. Figure out how to use ``tensorflow`` (this is not a software problem, but a searching the documentation problem).
 Make it work